Gardens of ancient Egypt

 The gardens of ancient Egypt probably began as simple fruit orchards and vegetable gardens, irrigated with water from the Nile.
 Gradually as the country became richer, they evolved into pleasure gardens with flowers, ponds and valleys of fruit and shade trees.
+Garden structure became a key part in the creation of Egyptian gardens.
+The presentation and order of the garden reflected the wealth and respect of the ones who had past.
 Temples, palaces, and private residences had their own gardens, and models of gardens were sometimes placed in tombs so their owners could enjoy them in their afterlife.

 History

 The history and character of gardens in ancient Egypt, like all aspects of Egyptian life, depended upon the Nile, and the network of canals that drew water from it.
 Water was hoisted from the Nile in leather buckets and carried on the shoulders to the gardens, and later, beginning in about the 14th century BCE, lifted from wells by hoists with counterbalancing weights called shadouf in Arabic.
 The earliest gardens were composed of planting beds divided into squares by earthen walls, so the water could soak into the soil rather than be lost.

+Egyptian gardens were a symbol of the after-life and Egyptians' dedication to religion.
+These gardens acted as a resting place for gods, while enforcing peace and honor.

 Gardens belonged to temples or the residences.
 Secular gardens were located near the river or canals and were used mainly for growing vegetables.
 Beginning during the New Kingdom, gardens were attached to more luxurious residences and were sometimes enclosed by walls.
 Temple gardens were used to raise certain vegetables for ceremonies.

+Garden Structure

+When designing gardens, ancient Egyptian architects emphasized the importance of geometry and symmetry through the use of straight lines and rectangles.
+Additionally, this layout of gardens was intentional for the incorporation of water and irrigation.
+Pools acted as a location where offerings and rituals could be shared.
+Pools were a symbol of refreshment.
+For example, T-shaped pools were used to make offerings and its rectangular shape emphasized a clean garden structure.